-The hologram concert revolution is here whether you like it or not: Meet the company touring Whitney Houston and Buddy Holly
+The hologram concert revolution is here, whether you like it or not: Meet the company touring Whitney Houston and Buddy Holly

 It’s an effective illusion but not efficient for a touring schedule.

-“There’s a lot of tension on the screen, like 1,200 pounds per inch kind of tension,” Tudor says.
+“There’s a lot of tension on the screen, like 1,200-pounds-per-inch kind of tension,” Tudor says.
 “So you have to set up an enormous structure around that to be able to deal with the tension on the screen.
 To do a full stage-size screen is doable.
 It’s just a big undertaking.”
 Base also records live actors with CGI mapping to create its stars.

 The seminal development that has allowed Tudor to go beyond the legacy tech is when he found a company in the U.K. that develops a proprietary mesh screen that makes setting up and breaking down a set much faster.
 What’s also elevating Base’s productions is an Epson projector capable of producing 25,000 lumens of light (a standard 60-watt bulb produces about 800 lumens).
 Instead of the Pepper’s Ghost technique, Base projects directly onto the screen.